 Dissertation and Final Oral Examination

 Candidates shall demonstrate their abilities for independent study in a dissertation representing original research or creative scholarship.
 A prospectus for the dissertation must be completed and approved by the readers, the director of graduate studies, and the department chair/program director.
 Candidates must undergo a final oral examination in which they defend their dissertation as a valuable contribution to knowledge in their field and demonstrate a mastery of their field of specialization in relation to their dissertation.
 All portions of the dissertation and final oral examination must be completed as outlined in the GRS General Requirements for the Doctor of Philosophy Degree.

-Seminars are held twice a month throughout the academic year for student presentations.
-Students who have completed coursework and have passed their qualifying examinations must (a) present the status of their thesis work in at least one seminar per year, and (b) attend at least one seminar each month.
+Doctoral student research presentations are held twice a month throughout the academic year.
+Students who have completed coursework and have passed their qualifying examinations must present the status of their thesis work in at least one seminar per year and attend at least three other research presentations each semester.
 There are no exceptions.

-In addition, students are required to complete a paper based on their dissertation that is ready to submit to a peer-reviewed journal for consideration of publication, and be listed as first author.
+In addition, students are required to complete at least one paper based on their dissertation that is ready to submit to a peer-reviewed journal for consideration of publication, and be listed as first author.
 The article must conform to the requirements of a specific statistical or otherwise appropriate journal.

 Students who were accepted into the PhD program and have not received a Master of Arts (MA) degree from the Biostatistics Graduate Program can apply to do so, if they have completed 32 credits of courses (as required for the MA) and have passed both the Applied and Theory Qualifying Exams at the master’s level, as determined by the Biostatistics Qualifying Exam Committee.